Pylons/pyramid/docs/narr/project.rst

   compatible.
 You'll need to ``easy_install CherryPy`` into your Pyramid virtualenv for this server to work.

+The servers described above are typically both faster and more secure than the default WSGI server used by Pyramid.
+Pyramid does not depend on either because Paste doesn't run on Python 3 (and Pyramid must) and the CherryPy server is not distributed separately from the CherryPy web framework (and it would be an awkward dependency to have a web framework rely on another web framework for just its server component).

 ``pserve`` is by no means the only way to start up and serve a :app:`Pyramid` application.
 As we saw in :ref:`firstapp_chapter`, ``pserve`` needn't be invoked at all to run a :app:`Pyramid` application.
 The use of ``pserve`` to